jlp237/ml_project/README.md

 # ml_project

-1. clone the project with git / github desktop / IDE (for example pycharm)
+1. create a branch with git / github desktop / IDE (for example pycharm)

-2. create a branch if you you want to edit something.

-3. open the .ipynb with jupyter notebook or jupyter lab
+2. open the .ipynb with jupyter notebook or jupyter lab

-4. start editing
+3. start editing

-5. commit changes and create pull request.
+4. commit changes , push and create pull request.